 The Directors of essensys (the “Directors”) recognise the value of good corporate governance in every part of its business.
 As essensys was admitted to AIM in May 2019, it is required to adopt a recognised corporate governance code and disclose how it complies with that code and, to the extent essensys departs from the corporate governance provisions outlined by that code, it must explain its reasons for doing so.
 The Directors have resolved to adopt the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”), which they believe is the most appropriate for a company of the size and stage of development of essensys.

-The Board acknowledges that corporate governance is key in reducing risk and adding value to our business. essensys is committed to ensuring high standards of corporate governance and as a result the Board has adopted the 2018 Quoted Companies Alliance Corporate Governance Code (the “QCA Code”) as the basis of the Group’s governance framework.
+The Board acknowledges that corporate governance is key in reducing risk and adding value to our business. essensys is committed to ensuring high standards of corporate governance and as a result the Board has adopted the 2018 Quoted Companies Alliance Corporate Governance Code (the “QCA Code”) as the basis of the Company’s governance framework.

 QCA Compliance Table